Democracy-on-NFT/backend/README.md

 # backend
-The backend for iWantToHelp platform
+The backend for BC Democracy platform

 * Ruby version
   * Ruby: `2.7.4`